-All teachers are teachers of children with Special Educational Needs and are supported by a Special Educational Needs Co-ordinator (SENCo).
-The SENCo works closely with the Heads of School and Executive Headteacher to oversee SEN provision in school.
+All teachers are teachers of children with Special Educational Needs and are supported by our Special Educational Needs Co-ordinators (SENCo).
+The SENCo works closely with the Inclusion Manager and other members of the Senior Leadership Team to oversee SEN provision in school.
 There is also a statutory duty to monitor SEN by the Governing Body.
-The SENCo and SEN Governor meet to discuss SEN.
+The SENCos and SEN Governor meet to discuss SEN.

-The SENCo and Heads of School co-ordinate teaching assistant support in classrooms, while the SENCo liaises with outside agencies who may offer further support for your child; usually if your child requires extra support their progress will be carefully monitored and they will be added to Special Educational Needs Audit.
-Mrs Thomas, who is available 3 days a week, operates an “open door policy” and regularly meets with parents who have queries or concerns regarding their child’s needs.
+The SENCos and Inclusion Manager co-ordinate teaching assistant support in classrooms, while the SENCos liaises with outside agencies who may offer further support for your child; usually if your child requires extra support their progress will be carefully monitored and they will be added to Special Educational Needs Audit.
+Mrs Daniel, SENCo St Clement site and Mrs Prince, SENCo at All Saints site, are available 3 days a week, operates an “open door policy” and regularly meets with parents who have queries or concerns regarding their child’s needs.

 A disabled child has equal access for admission.
 Reasonable adjustments are made if the need arises.
 We would always seek to do our utmost to provide for a child with a disability.